nuords-software/nuords-proxy/doc/CONFIG.md

   **Format:** Integer, 0|10+
   **Default**: 60

-  Set "0" to disable routing cache.
+  Set '0' to disable the routing cache.

 - The connection timeout in seconds.